Llansantffraid railway station

 Llansantffraid railway station is a former station in Llansantffraid-ym-Mechain, Powys, Wales.
 The station opened in 1863 and closed in 1965.
 The station's two signal boxes, built by Dutton & Co., were moved to Oswestry and Shrewsbury.

+When the railway arrived in the village in 1862, the station was called 'Llansaintffraid'.
+In 1922, when the Cambrian Railways amalgamated with the Great Western Railway, the station name changed to Llansantffraid.